National Republican Trust Political Action Committee

 The National Republican Trust Political Action Committee is a conservative political action committee run by Scott Wheeler.
 According to the group, they are "not an official RNC committee".
 They describe themselves as "conservative Republicans dedicated to helping restore the GOP to its historic conservative roots by mobilizing like-minded Republicans nationwide."

 Fundraising

-Carrie Dann, writing for Congress Daily, described the National Republican Trust as an "aggressive fundraising group".
-The trust has said that it does not accept money from corporations, and relies on small donations from individuals in the $25–50 range.

 During the 2009 run-up to the United States Senate special election in Massachusetts, 2010, the trust contributed $95,000 to the election of Scott Brown.